dandyvica/clf/README.md

 CLF_CRITICAL_COUNT                 | current number of CRITICAL patterns found

 <br>
-You could easily gain access to those variables in scripting languages:
+You could easily gain access to those environment variables in scripting languages:

 * Python: using the ```os.environ``` object, like this: